qpdf/qpdf/README-what-to-download.txt

    addition to including unmodified distributions of pcre and zlib, it includes a README file and some scripts to help you build them for Windows.

+If you want to build on Windows, please see also README-windows.txt.